arunp0/bull-monitoring/README.md

 First of all, thank you for being interested in helping out, your time is always appreciated in every way. 💯

-Remember to read the [Code of Conduct](https://github.com/vcapretz/bull-board/blob/master/CODE_OF_CONDUCT.md) so you also help maintaining a good Open source community around this project!
+Remember to read the [Code of Conduct](https://github.com/arunp0/bull-monitoring/blob/master/CODE_OF_CONDUCT.md) so you also help maintaining a good Open source community around this project!

 Here's some tips:

-- Check the [issues page](https://github.com/vcapretz/bull-board/issues) for already opened issues (or maybe even closed ones) that might already address your question/bug/feature request.
+- Check the [issues page](https://github.com/arunp0/bull-monitoring/issues) for already opened issues (or maybe even closed ones) that might already address your question/bug/feature request.
 - When opening a bug report provide as much information as you can, some things might be useful for helping debugging and understading the problem
-  - Node, Redis, Bull, bull-board versions
+  - Node, Redis, Bull, bull-monitoring versions
   - Sample code that reproduces the problem
   - Some of your environment details
   - Framework you're using (Express, Koa, Hapi, etc).
 - Feature requests are welcomed!
-Provide some details on why it would be helpful for you and others, explain how you're using bull-board and if possible even some screenshots if you are willing to mock something!
+Provide some details on why it would be helpful for you and others, explain how you're using bull-monitoring and if possible even some screenshots if you are willing to mock something!

 ## Developing